-So each time the poler plants their pole and propels their canoe forward, they are changing the momentum of the Earth, pushing it in the opposite direction!
+So, each time the poler plants their pole and propels their canoe forward, they are changing the momentum of the Earth, pushing it in the opposite direction!

 One next uses the momentum conservation equation for each scenario to solve for vwater,1 and vwater,2 in terms of the blade areas.
-After a little bit of algebra, the approximation for the ratio of energies above drastically simplifies to become
+After a little bit of algebra, the approximation for the ratio of energies above simplifies to become

 In both scenarios the mass and speed of the canoe and paddler at the end of the stroke stays the same, hence their contribution to kinetic energy is fixed.
-But while the mass of water moved by the smaller paddles is less, the water’s kinetic energy is only linearly proportional to this reduction, and this gain is more than offset by the squared dependence of kinetic energy on the velocity.
-Since the smaller slug of water moved by the smaller blades must be moved faster to achieve a given hull speed because of momentum conservation, what you appear to gain in moving a smaller mass of water you more than lose in energy expenditure by having to move it with a faster power phase speed.
+But while the mass of water moved by the smaller paddles is less, the water’s kinetic energy is only linearly proportional to this reduction.
+This gain is more than offset by the squared dependence of kinetic energy on the velocity.
+Since the smaller mass of water moved by the smaller blades must be moved faster to achieve a given hull speed because of momentum conservation, what you appear to gain in moving a smaller mass of water you more than lose in energy expenditure by having to move it with a faster power phase speed.
 So if you prefer a smaller blade, use it briskly, and have a well-trained aerobic/anaerobic engine.

 I’ll be the first to admit that I was initially puzzled by these results; smaller blades are the trend among many local paddlers.
 But thinking back to my own experiences in 2008, I realized that I had actually lived these equations.
-That Summer I purchased a new bentshaft paddle with a wider blade; bend angle and shaft length were the same as my other paddles.
+That Summer I purchased a new bentshaft paddle with a wider blade; the bend angle and shaft length were the same as my other paddles.
 It took me a while to zero in on how take advantage of the new paddle, since I seemed to be pulling harder but not going any faster, and getting more tired in the process.
-Things got better when I spent some time paddling C-2 with a much more experienced partner.
-In doing so I learned to accelerate the blade more smoothly, and to employ a more “complete” power phase by not recovering before the wider blade’s velocity had reached steady state.
+Things got better when I spent some time paddling tandem with a much more experienced partner.
+In doing so I learned to accelerate the blade more smoothly, and to employ a more complete power phase by not recovering before the wider blade’s velocity had reached steady state.
 In other words, a slightly longer stroke than the “choppy” stroke I had been using.
-A few sessions later, and suddenly my C-1 race pace improved, with a slightly lower cadence and with a lower heart rate, e.g. less energy expenditure.
+A few sessions later, and suddenly my speed improved, with a slightly lower cadence and with a lower heart rate, e.g. less energy expenditure.
 Granted, I’m mostly made of slow-twitch muscle fiber; I’m what you’d call a “grinder” when it comes to canoe racing.
-But I was able to grind at a faster race pace, using less energy, once I tamed the bigger blade.
+But I was able to grind at a faster race pace, using less energy, once I sorted out the bigger blade.